Griffith University is engaged with communities locally, nationally, regionally and internationally on energy efficiency.

 Find out more Project summary iKnow weKnow empowers Indigenous communities for a sustainable future

 176 participants engaged in 17 co-design workshops with community members through Social Marketing at Griffith.
 Solar PV and Home Energy Management Systems emerged as the most popular ideas across various groups, while flexible pricing plans that align with individual lifestyles were highly sought after.
 The study identified challenges, particularly the upfront costs and returns associated with adopting new technologies, especially for renters lacking control over energy choices.
 Participants expressed a need for real-time energy usage monitoring and flexible pricing plans tailored to household structures to promote efficient energy use.
 95% of respondents sought improved relationships with energy providers, desiring tailored solutions and clear, region-specific guidance on adopting new technologies to support them to learn about and implement energy efficient practices.
-This research program offered vital insights for Energy Queensland, emphasizing the significance of understanding customer needs and behaviours.
+This research program offered vital insights for Energy Queensland, emphasising the significance of understanding customer needs and behaviours.
 The data collected provided invaluable guidance for Energy Queensland’s future business investments and pricing strategies, aimed towards contributing to a safer, more affordable, secure, and sustainable energy network aligned with customer expectations.

 Our research centres